Ookiiboy/templates/readme.md

 ```
 Feel free to edit the `flake.nix` file's attribute path `outputs.devShells.<archtecture>.default`'s `buildInputs` array with your needed packages.

+You may also look at `outputs.devShells.<archtecture>.ignoreSettings.github.languages` array and add the language(s) you're going to be working with.
+For more information see the [ignoreBoy project](https://github.com/Ookiiboy/ignoreBoy/blob/main/README.md)'s fairly spare documentation.

 #### Deno
 ```shell
 nix flake init -t github:Ookiiboy/templates#deno